-APPSC Group 1 Syllabus 2020 (Prelim & Mains) Released : Candidates who are looking for APPSC Group I examination 2020 scheme of examination and revised syllabus pdf have landed on the right page.
-APPSC has released new syllabus for Group 1 on 22.10.2020 on its official website.
-We have explained in detail everything about APPSC Group-I syllabus and scheme of examination and you can download latest official syllabus pdf from below..
+APPSC Group 1 Syllabus 2021 (Prelim & Main) : Candidates who are looking for APPSC Group I examination 2021 scheme of examination and revised syllabus pdf have landed on the right page.
+APPSC has released the new syllabus for Group 1 on its official website.
+We have explained in detail everything about APPSC Group-I syllabus and scheme of examination and you can download the latest official syllabus pdf from below.

-Latest : APPSC has changed in the scheme of examination and syllabus.
+Latest : APPSC has changed the Group 1 scheme of examination and syllabus.
 Revised Final syllabus has been published on its website.
 Check here to know about the latest pattern and syllabus.

 APPSC Group I examination will be held in three stages.